This post contains affiliate links. Read the full disclosure here

 4. Become an FBA Seller

 Becoming an FBA seller is for those who want to sell physical products on Amazon.
-There are a few ways to make money as an FBA seller: you could either shop at physical stores and sell them for a profit on Amazon through a business model called retail arbitrage; or source your own products and sell them on Amazon.
+There are a few ways to make money as an FBA seller: you could either shop at physical stores and sell them for a profit on Amazon through a business model called retail arbitrage; or source your own products and sell them under your own brand on Amazon.

 How to Get Started?